bbiacora/Biosync/README.md

 ![BIO](https://media.github.students.cs.ubc.ca/user/9769/files/f9c50700-cd48-11ea-93b4-e8d320c9a598)

 ## Project Proposal
-Biosync is a healthcare management application that allows medical professionals to efficiently view <br> and update patient medical records, as well as track patient progress.
+Biosync is a patient management application that allows medical professionals to efficiently view <br> and update patient medical records, as well as track patient progress.

 Biosync aims to provide support for giving patients timely services and care, and given the limited amount of medical